Persistent Servers that Scale Instantly & Improve End Users Experience

 Edgegap’s modern orchestration leverages the world’s first, and largest, edge network.
 It includes the ability to automatically deploy game servers to a regionless cloud network of 615+ locations worldwide, just-in-time and on-demand based on player traffic.

-This private pool of servers makes it easy and cost-effective to operate persistent servers for MMOs (and social games) and ensures low-latency performance to players.
-Key features include:
+This private pool of servers makes it easy and cost-effective to operate persistent servers for large-scale multiplayer games. and ensures low-latency performance to players.
+Edgegap’s platform and its support team helped The Isle through many key features that include:

 Monitoring, analytics, and proactive alerts.